1. Plan for tax-free withdrawals

 8. Consider how college savings affect student aid and loans

-If, like more than 70% of families,* you'll count on financial aid to supplement your college savings, you'll want to do what you can to improve your eligibility.
+If you'll count on financial aid to supplement your college savings, you'll want to do what you can to improve your eligibility.
 While individual colleges may treat assets held in a 529 plan differently, in general these assets have a relatively small effect on federal financial aid eligibility.
 Because 529 plan assets are considered assets of the parent, they tend to have a small effect when the government calculates your financial aid eligibility, whereas accounts that are considered assets of the child, such as an UGMA or UTMA account, tend to have a greater effect on federal financial aid eligibility.
 (This does not affect 529 accounts that are owned by a grandparent.)
 For more information, read about financial aid planning on Fidelity.com.

 If you're thinking of taking out loans that start incurring interest immediately, you may want to spend 529 funds first, deferring these loans until later.
 Another situation that would call for using 529 plan funds first would be if there's a chance your child may graduate earlier or receive some other funding down the road, such as a scholarship.